Sokkeldirektoratet

 (1) A prover (displacement prover or master meter prover) shall be used in the working range and under operating conditions corresponding to rated operating conditions for the prover.
 Maintenance and re-calibration shall be carried out pursuant to the maintenance programme and calibration programme.

-(2) Proving shall take place pursuant to the operational procedure and under conditions as similar as practicable to the normal operating conditions of the meter being proved.
+(2) A proving shall take place pursuant to the operational procedure and under conditions as similar as practicable to the normal operating conditions of the meter being proved.
 The operating pressure at the meter and prover shall during proving be higher than the vapour pressure of the fluid.

 (3) The proving result shall be in accordance with the performance requirements in Section 38 for the meter to be proved and be based on an evaluation of three to 20 subsequent single calibrations.
 If the proving result is outside set control limits, it shall be verified before being used.
 The quantity of oil loaded onto ships shall be re-calculated following the first approved proving.
 The calibration factor established in the first approved proving shall be used to calculate the remaining quantity or until a new calibration factor is established.

-(4) As a minimum, a displacement prover shall be calibrated in situ annually.
-The calibration interval can be gradually increased to every three years if it can be documented that annual calibration would lead to unreasonably high costs and it can be substantiated that performance requirements in Section 39 will be met.
+(4) A displacement prover shall, at a minimum, be calibrated in situ annually.
+The calibration interval may be gradually extended to every three years if it can be documented that annual calibration would lead to unreasonably high costs and it can be substantiated that performance requirements in Section 39 will be met.

 (5) As a minimum, a master meter prover shall be calibrated annually.